 - Each instructor must include specific grading information in the course syllabus as to how the final grade for the students will be determined and this information will be distributed to students at the beginning of the course.

 - Students receiving Veterans Administration educational benefits under the P.L.
 90-77 must make a 2.0 grade point average on all hours attempted each semester after the last day to drop a course to remain in good standing with the Veterans Administration.

 - Students shall not be involved in activities of grading or duplicating tests for instructors.

-- A variety of examination methods are utilized for distance education courses.
-These may include the following: examinations administered over the web, examinations administered using conferencing software, or other methods.
-All online courses will require at least two proctored tests during the fall and spring semesters and one proctored test during the summer semester at a designated site.
-All community and junior colleges in Mississippi have designated testing centers to administer exams for other community colleges.
+- All online courses will require at least two proctored tests during the fall and spring semesters and one proctored test during the summer semester and mini-terms at a designated site.
+All community and junior colleges in Mississippi have designated testing centers to administer exams.
 A professional staff person at the testing site will be responsible for confirming proper identification, administering exams, and returning exam materials to the originating site.
-To schedule an exam for an online course, go to www.prcc.edu and access the eLearning website.
+To schedule an exam for an online course, go to www.prcc.edu/elearning and click on the link Schedule and Exam.

 - An online student who is dismissed from class as a result of disciplinary action may be prevented from taking online classes in the future.